hackintosh-by/Asrock-B360M-Pro4-Catalina-Clover/README.md

 # Asrock-B360M-Pro4-Catalina-Clover

-It's my version of EFI folders for booting Catalina 10.15.4.
-U may download latest EFI only from Release tab.
+It's my version of EFI folders for booting Catalina 10.15.5.
+It's clean and smart EFI.
-This is very smart and clean EFI. <br>

 For donate » https://money.yandex.ru/to/41001643979033